jmcglone/jmcglone.github.io/_posts/2018-08-26-Basics-of-profiling-with-perf.md

 .
 0020:  3c 65 ee 01 00 00 00 00                          <e......
 ```

 This is just one out of many samples collected during the whole runtime.
 First thing we'll take a look at is `0x40090b`.
-It is the instruction adress on which this sample was collected.
-On the time when sample was captured IP (instruction pointer) was set to this instruction.
+It is the instruction address on which this sample was collected.
+At the time when sample was captured, IP (instruction pointer) was set to this instruction.
 If we grep all the samples by this address:
 ```
 $ perf report -D | grep 0x40090b -c
 16